-As a non-resident, you will only need to file a tax return in Canada if you have Canadian-sourced income.
-To re-qualify as a Canadian tax resident, you simply need to spend 183+ days in Canada in a single tax year.
+If you do qualify as a non-resident, you will only need to file a tax return in Canada if you have Canadian-sourced income.
+To re-qualify as a Canadian tax resident, you will simply need to move back to Canada and re-establish ties.

-Question 1: Is spending 183+ days abroad enough to qualify as non-resident for taxation purposes?
+Question 1: Is spending 183+ days abroad enough to qualify as non-resident for tax purposes?

-Question 2: Do I need to close all my bank accounts, credit cards etc in order to qualify as non-resident for taxation purposes?
+Question 2: Do I need to close all my Canadian bank accounts, credit cards etc in order to qualify as non-resident?

 Answer 3: Absolutely.
-Many rebates and credits exist.
-Some provinces also offer very advantageous legal structures.
-Manitoba for example.
+There are many rebates / credits available and some provinces also offer very advantageous structures.
+Manitoba is a good example.

-Question 4: As a non-tax resident, will I still have access to health care and social services?
+Question 4: As a non-resident, will I still have access to universal health care and social services?

 Answer 4: No. You will need to purchase health insurance and pay your own way.